Li-Jinjie/Li-Jinjie.github.io/_Projects/Development of a Settable Constant Temperature Controller.md

    | PWM wave generate circuit |   IO    |   4    |
    |        PID circuit        | DAC/ADC |  2/1   |

-   Therefore, we choose STM32ZET6 core board as our MCU.
+   According to our design requirements, we chose STM32ZET6 core board as our MCU.

-   In this course, the proportion of analog circuits will become a scoring factor, so we use an analog PID circuit for temperature control.
+   In this course, the proportion of analog circuits is a scoring factor, so we used an analog PID circuit for temperature control, as the following pictures shows.

    | <img src="https://s2.ax1x.com/2019/08/04/e6LERA.png" alt="e6LERA.png" border="0" /> |
    | ------------------------------------------------------------ |
    | <img src="https://s2.ax1x.com/2019/08/04/e6LWdO.png" alt="e6LWdO.png" border="0" /> |

-   Initially, we did not design limiting circuit for integral circuits, which had terrible consequences in practical application.
+   Initially, we did not design a **limiting circuit** for the integral circuits, which had terrible consequences in practical application.
 The maximum voltage of OP07 is ±10V.
-If not design limiting circuit, the voltage of the integrated circuit will increase to 10V at the beginning of heating, which is much larger than the ADC range.
+So if not design a limiter, the voltage of the integrated circuit will increase to 10V at the beginning of heating, which is much larger than the ADC range (0-3.3V).

    The PID value can be changed by adjusting the potentiometers.

 2. **Temperature measurement circuit**

-   Pt resistance (Pt 100) is selected to measure temperature.
-Pt 100 can convert temperature signal into an analog voltage signal, and then through A/D conversion, it can be converted into a digital signal which can be processed by MCU.
+   Pt resistance (Pt 100) was selected to measure the temperature.
+Pt 100 can convert the temperature signal into an analog voltage signal.
+And then through A/D conversion, the analog signal can be converted into a digital signal which can be processed by the MCU.

    <img src="https://s2.ax1x.com/2019/08/04/e6LfoD.png" alt="e6LfoD.png" border="0" />

-   We use a DS18B20 component as standard to calibrate Pt resistance.
-The calibration curve is as follow:
+   We used a DS18B20 component as standard to calibrate Pt resistance.
+The calibration curve is as follows:

    <img src="https://s2.ax1x.com/2019/08/04/e6LbOP.png" alt="e6LbOP.png" border="0" height="350" style="float:middle"/>